Rudolfs-Rudzitis/Project-3-EDA-of-KHL/README.md

 # Project #3 "Exploratory Data Analysis of KHL"
-This is a short analysis of KHL 2018-2019 season.
+This is a short EDA of KHL 2018-2019 season.